 What is the TablePi?

 The TablePi is an automated stand alone system for use in photogrammetric scanning of objects.
 It is essentially an electronic turntable that is capable of piloting a wide range of DSLR cameras.
+If in doubt please contact us before buying and we can advise you on the most optimal set up, we are more than happy to help you.

 Does the TablePi support the use of multiple cameras?